-Are you planning to show a mountain and moorland (M&M) working hunter pony (WHP) in the ring this year?
-The following expert insight will help you make the most out of your competition season and avoid common mistakes
+If you own a native pony with a pop perhaps you should consider showing him or her over sticks in mountain and moorland (M&M) working hunter pony (WHP) classes.
+The following expert insight will help you make the most out of your competition season and avoid common mistakes:

-M&M working hunter ponies are a mixture of all the native breeds, and are judged on a jumping phase over rustic fences as well as an individual show and their conformation.
+M&M working hunter pony classes are open to all of the native breeds.
+The classes are judged on a jumping phase over rustic fences as well as an individual show and conformation assessment.

 All ponies exhibited in these classes must be registered in the main body of the pure-bred stud book of their respective breeds.
 Part-breds are not eligible to compete.
 The breeds are divided into four height divisions (see below) and start from the very smallest of breed – the Shetland pony – up to the largest — the Welsh section D.